 Homepage of the site 'What to do with your life?'

-What is difficult to overcome to succeed in life?
+What is difficult to overcome in order to succeed in life?

 The natural slope of ease

-What is difficult is not to give up sincerity.
+What is difficult is not giving up sincerity.

-From childhood, we feel the pressure to be a good student, a “good” son, a “good” daughter.
-Later, be a “good” collaborator, a “good” collaborator, a “good” husband, a “good” wife, a “good” father, a “good” mother.
-Failure to respond to these injunctions exposes oneself to the risk of exclusion and social downgrading.
-In fact, when our natural behavior does not produce the expected result, due to lack of capacity or because our natural behavior is not aligned with social expectations, we are tempted by hyper-adaptation, which consists of no longer seeking only the maximum effect, to be able to satisfy social injunctions, at the price of accepting what seems absurd or unjust to us.
+From childhood, we feel the pressure to be a good student, a 'good' son, a 'good' daughter.
+Later, to be a 'good' employee, a 'good' co-worker, a 'good' husband, a 'good' wife, a 'good' father, a 'good' mother.
+Not meeting these demands puts us at risk of exclusion and a decline in social standing.
+Indeed, when our natural behavior does not produce the expected result, due to lack of ability or because our natural behavior is misaligned with social expectations, we are tempted by hyper-adaptation, which consists of seeking only the maximum effect in order to meet social expectations, at the cost of accepting what we find absurd or unfair.
 This leads us to adopt a social mask, to pretend.

-This is the easy way out, and this is the easiest way to achieve social success.
-However, we are generally not aware of the counterpart linked to the cognitive dissonance that this produces between our beliefs and our behaviors.
-Indeed, the absence of struggle leads us, under the pressure of this cognitive dissonance, to gradually incorporate, without our own free will, the beliefs and values u200bu200bof the social environment with which we were not initially in agreement. .
-So that the sincere part of us finds itself gradually relegated to the depths of the unconscious, and is no longer perceived as a simple existential malaise whose origin ceases to be clear.
+This is the path of ease, and it is through this that one most easily achieves social success.
+However, one is generally unaware of the trade-off related to the cognitive dissonance it creates between our convictions and our behaviors.
+Indeed, the absence of struggle leads us, under the pressure of this cognitive dissonance, to gradually, without our full awareness, incorporate the beliefs and values of the social environment with which we were not originally in agreement.
+As a result, the sincere part of ourselves is progressively pushed into the depths of the unconscious and is only perceived as a simple existential unease, the origin of which gradually becomes unclear.

-The need to compensate and maintain this discomfort in the depths potentially results in 6 harmful consequences:
+From the need to compensate and maintain this unease in the depths, potentially 6 harmful consequences can emerge:

 •

-This places us in a situation of dependence, like a drug addict, on ersatz happiness (consumption, leisure, travel, etc.) which have been imposed on us at the same time as the codes of our social environment.
+This places us in a dependent situation, like an addict, regarding the substitutes for happiness (consumption, leisure, travel, etc.) that were imposed on us along with the codes of our social environment.

 •

-We feel the need to “display”, that is to say ostensibly show others this success, to in fact confirm to ourselves that this renunciation was the right choice.
+We feel the need to 'display,' that is, to show others this success ostensively, in order to confirm to ourselves that this renunciation was the right choice.

 •

-It becomes, for the same reasons, necessary for us to convince those close to us of the beliefs we have adopted, and to surround ourselves with people who share these same beliefs.
+For the same reasons, it becomes necessary for us to convince our close ones of the beliefs we have adopted, and to surround ourselves with people who share these same beliefs.

 •

-We feel the need to display “values” to restore the damaged image of ourselves.
-These values u200bu200bare chosen in systems of thought largely disconnected from reality, or centered on ancillary subjects (small gestures), so as not to call into question the beliefs that we have accepted out of opportunism.
+We feel the need to display 'values' in order to restore our degraded self-image.
+These values are chosen from thinking systems largely disconnected from reality, or focused on peripheral issues (small gestures), in order not to challenge the beliefs we have adopted out of opportunism.

 •

-We live in anxiety, because from deep within us a little channel constantly comes up which tells us that all this is artificial, and that our relationships with others are not sincere, therefore dependent on a situation which can turn around.
+We live in anxiety because from deep within us, a small voice constantly reminds us that all this is artificial and that our relationships with others are not sincere, thus being dependent on a situation that can change.

 •

-Finally, what is most serious, we lose the ability to take into account facts that go against these beliefs, and therefore to help others, including those close to us, when this would require calling into question our fiction.
+Finally, what is the most serious is that we lose the ability to take into account facts that go against these beliefs, and therefore to help others, including our close ones, especially when this would require challenging our fiction.

 This is the Faustian pact.
-However, it should be noted that on the one hand the devil does not travel in person, so we are not aware of having signed, and on the other hand, the position we take in practice is generally neither an absolute yes, nor an absolute no, but an intermediate result of small successive renunciations.
-It is simply the economy of struggle, which we grant ourselves for ease and opportunism, which gradually translates - through the effect of cognitive dissonance - into the form of the trio dependence, mental confinement and irresponsibility.
+However, it should be noted that, on one hand, the devil does not personally move, so we are not aware that we have signed anything, and on the other hand, the position we take in practice is generally neither an absolute yes nor an absolute no, but an intermediate resulting from successive small compromises.
+It is simply the economy of struggle, which we allow ourselves out of ease and opportunism, that gradually, through the effect of cognitive dissonance, takes the form of the trio of dependency, mental confinement and irresponsibility.

 The temptation of a good self-image through small gestures

-As explained in the question 'Why are small actions for the planet dangerous?', small gestures are a powerful tool for reconciling personal interest and good self-image at a low cost.
-However, this leads to lying to ourselves to rule out more serious and more involving solutions that may present themselves in the course of life, and therefore powerfully encourages us to gradually slide down the slope of pretending.
-The only thing that can prevent us from gradually sliding is to remain dissatisfied with the weakness of our action in view of the scale of collective problems.
+As explained in the question 'Why are small gestures for the planet dangerous?', small gestures are a powerful tool for reconciling one's personal interests and a good self-image at minimal cost.
+However, this leads to lying to oneself in order to reject more serious and more demanding solutions that may arise during life, and thus strongly encourages us to gradually slide down the slope of pretending.
+The only thing that can prevent us from gradually sliding is to maintain dissatisfaction regarding the weakness of our actions in the face of the magnitude of collective problems.

 Fight methodically

-For those who choose to fight more intensely, to gradually get rid of diffuse discomfort, here are the difficult points that we recommend working on:
+For those who choose to fight more intensively, to gradually get rid of the diffuse discomfort, here are the difficult points we recommend working on:

 1.

-Get rid of beliefs anchored in us by habit.
+Let go of the beliefs ingrained in us by habit.

 Some examples: